BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Axe Mastery** `ACTIVE`

-If outnumbered in a Combat, Gloin increases his Attacks to 4 for the duration of that combat.
+If Glóin is outnumbered in a Combat, he increases his Attacks to 4 for the duration of the Combat.

 </div>